 Submit scholarship application

-- Emails will be sent no later than Friday, December 8 notifying applicants if they have received a scholarship.
+- Notification emails will be sent no later than Friday, December 7 to all who applied.

 - All decisions of the scholarship review committee are final.

 Financial aid (loans and/or grants) may be available for eligible UMBC students who are making satisfactory academic progress (SAP).
-Students are encouraged to contact their financial aid counselor to discuss winter and fall financial aid eligibility.
-Visit financialaid.umbc.edu (select Special Programs) or call 410-455-2387 for more information.
+Students are encouraged to contact their financial aid counselor or visit the Financial Aid website to learn more about possible winter financial aid.